 - Other employees

 All of these people are passionately doing whatever they can to make this difficult period comfortable for their patient.
-And the Hospice services in Surprise and Goodyear that work with us are very good at it.
+And the Hospice services in Surprise AZ Hospice services in Goodyear that work with us are very good at it.
 They really help the caregivers and managers in our assisted living homes to greatly improve the end of life time.

 We really have a passion at our assisted living homes.
 We try to help our residents “graduate’ from any Hospice services in Surprise and Goodyear they may be on.
 By “graduate” I mean they become well enough to no longer need any Hospice services.
 We do this through a combination of very healthy meals and some good exercise.

-Although Hospice cannot provide care that actively tries to heal, they can help us help our residents bodies to heal.
+Although Hospices in AZ cannot provide care that actively tries to heal, they can help us help our residents bodies to heal.
 Consider this:

-- The Hospice services in Surprise and Goodyear come to our homes and make the patients feel comfortable.
+- The Hospice services in Surprise AZ and Hospice services in Goodyear AZ come to our homes and make the patients feel comfortable.